top of page

 The Association currently has established:

 • Architectural Review Committee -reviews any change requests for congruency of the neighborhood as well as aesthetics.
-Reports rules and regulations violations to the Board of Directors and/or management at least bi-monthly.
+Checks for, logs, and reports rules and regulations violations to the Board of Directors, utilizing the ARC Violations Checklist, at least bi-monthly.

-• Nominations Committee - helps to find people who might be interested in being on the Board of Directors.
-Reports to management and/or the Board of Directors at Board meetings.
+• Nominations Committee - helps to find people who might be interested in being on the Board of Directors by contacting members for possible interest and qualifications.
+Reports possible candidates for the Board to the Board of Directors at Board meetings between June through September.

 • Finance Committee - gives input concerning all expenses and income requirements of the Association.
 Helps in the development of the yearly budget.
-Reports to management and/or Board of Directors at Board meetings.
+The committee meets at least every other month and will often meet every month from August through October to help with budget development for the following year.
+Reports to the Board of Directors at Board meetings.

-• Landscaping and Maintenance Committee - keeps track of landscaping conditions and reports the need for maintenance of any common area facilities (all landscaped common areas, fences, streets, mailboxes and covers, playground equipment, streetlights, etc.).
-Reports to Board of Directors and/or management at Board meetings.
+• Landscaping and Maintenance Committee - members keep track of landscaping conditions and reports the need for maintenance of any common area facilities (all landscaped common areas, fences, streets, mailboxes and covers, playground equipment, streetlights, etc.).
+Reports to Board of Directors at Board meetings or informs members through email if conditions exist that need immediate attention.

-• Governing Documents Committee - helps to gather information regarding applicable laws and community needs for the development and writing of new governing documents.
+• Governing Documents Committee - helps to gather information regarding applicable laws and community needs for the development and writing of new governing documents through web searches and community surveys.
 Helps to re-write the documents for presentation to the members.
-Can report directly to Board of Directors and/or management.
+Reports directly to the Board of Directors.
+The committee will meet once a month, or as needed during any time documents need revision.

-• Newsletter - Assist with the production of the monthly Newsletter by contributing information of interest for the community to the Chair Person and help to edit for final document in Google Docs.
+• Newsletter - this not actually a committee as anyone interested in participating in the writing of and production of the newsletter is welcome to do so.
+The Board can always use volunteers to assist with the quarterly Newsletter by contributing information of interest for the community to the Board and helping to edit for the final document.

 The duties of a committee member will vary.
-Time of year, conditions in the community, holidays, and more dictate how much time is required from any one volunteer.
-Usually, though, the amount of time is minimal (if committees are filled) and only the Chair is asked to provide a report from the committee they chair to the Board/management.
+Time of year, conditions in the community, holidays, and more, dictate how much time is required from any one volunteer.
+Usually, though, the amount of time is minimal (if committees are filled) and only the Chair is asked to provide a report from the committee they chair to the Board prior to the monthly Board meetings.
 Each committee is under the direction of the Committee Chair, who may or may not be a member of the Board.

 ASSOCIATION GOVERNING DOCUMENTS